tombensve/APS/APS-Webs/APSWebTemplate/docs/src/WebManager.md

     - "aps:(app):backend"
        - Network: send

-- Cluster
+- Cluster (**warning** potentially dangerous, consider possible consequences! )

-    - "aps:(app):all" : Every backend and client of (app).
+    - _"aps:(app):all" : Every backend and client of (app)._ (Dont make much sense)
-       - Network: listen, send
+       - _Network: listen, send _

-    - "aps:(app):all:backend" : Every backend of (app).
+    - _"aps:(app):all:backend" : Every backend of (app)._ (Dont make much sense)
-       - Network: send
+       - _Network: send_

     - "aps:(app):all:client" : Every client of (app).
+(Always via backend)
         - Network: listen, send

+** Notes:**

-**Note 1:**  Only clients have a unique address.
+- Only clients have a unique address.
 They are the only ones that needs a unique address due to being the only unique thing.

-**Note 2:**  Vert.x does a round robin on "send" to same address.
+- Vert.x does a round robin on "send" to same address.
 Only backend messages are delivered with a send.
 All cluster messages are delived with a "publish" and will always go to every subscriber.

-**Note 3:** Both on client side and on backend, code is not interacting with the Vert.x bus, but local busses with message routers.
+- Both on client side and on backend, code is not interacting with the Vert.x bus, but local busses with message routers.
 So what messages are sent on the Vert.x bus and which message method is used is a routing question.
 Senders and receivers don't need to care.

 ### Routing Strategy

 My first though was to hide routing as much as possible, but that creates a lot of limitations.

-Components have indirect routing information passed to them by the creater of the component, and in general all routing is handled by the `APSComponent` base class for the APS components.
+Components have indirect routing information passed to them by the creator of the component, and in general all routing is handled by the `APSComponent` base class for the APS components.
 Individual components should ignore routing completely.
 They just send and possibly receive messages not caring about anything else than the message.

 Some components need to talk to each other locally, and some need to reach a backend.
 It is up to the code that creates the components to determine that by supplying a routing property of: